cohen990/cohen990.github.io/_posts/2017-11-26-setting-up-intellij-for-rust.md

 5.  install IntelliJ [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/)
 6.  install "Rust" plugin from the IntelliJ plugin repositories
 7.  open project in IntelliJ by opening the project directory
-    *   intellij may complain about not finding a cargo project
+    *   IntelliJ may complain about not finding a cargo project
     *   try to attach it to the `cargo.toml` in your project root directory
     *   This may not get rid of the warning - the plugin should still be working as expected though